The purpose of a letter of application is to tell the story behind your resume and why you’re applying.

 In my role as a head nurse at Grey’s Hospital for 7+ years, I provided good customer service to 200+ patients every week.
 I helped doctors with emergency surgical procedures in the emergency room.

-6. Close your application letter with a call to action
+6. Close with a call to action

 Finally, include an appropriate letter of application sign-off such as “Sincerely” or “Best Regards,” followed by your name.